 Nature of Expense Treatment Examples Specific Charge When a certain expense is specifically incurred for one department, it should be charged in full to that department only.
 Depreciation of machinery on value of machinery; Insurance on stock on the value of stock.
 Shared Common Expenses When benefits of certain expenses are shared by all departments and are capable of precise allocation , they should be apportioned to all departments on an appropriate and equitable basis .
-General Expenses Common expenses which are not capable of accurate apportionment to various departments are dealt with judiciously , based on facts and circumstances of each case.
+Rent is apportioned based on Floor Space occupied by each department.
+Lighting Expenses is apportioned basis of on the number of light points (or) on the basis of floor area.
+Canteen subsidy on the basis of No. of workers.
+General Expenses Common expenses which are not capable of accurate apportionment to various departments are dealt with judiciously , based on facts and circumstances of each case. · ·